Nirmal2310/NANOTAXI/README.md

 - Faster Results from Real-time Workflow for Multiplexed Data
 - Easy to use GUI for Researchers with minimal coding background
-- Richer Insights from various Downstream analysis and publication ready plots
+- Richer Insights from various Downstream analyses and publication-ready plots
 - Offline Analysis using different pipelines available for Nanopore Sequencing

 ## Installation

-To run the app locally, please ensure that R version >= 4.3.3 and RStudio is installed.
+To run the app locally, please install R version >= 4.3.3 and RStudio.

 You can install R and all the required packages using a single command.
-This command will first install the conda, if not present and then create a new environment named nanotaxi-env.
+If not present, this command will install the conda and then create a new environment named nanotaxi-env.

 ```bash
 if which conda >/dev/null; then